 Paypal supports this claim in their research which states that about 80% of Asian sellers use social media to sell their products and services.

 This phenomenon is even more obvious in Southeast Asia.
 Thailand recorded the highest percentage of merchants using social commerce (commerce using social media) at 95%, followed by 87% of Philippines merchants, and 80% of Indonesian merchants.

-These reports only attest to the fact that for SouthEast Asia(SEA), the social media sphere is perfect for marketing.
+These reports only attest to the fact that for Southeast Asia(SEA), the social media sphere is perfect for marketing.

-Again, like the internet community is diverse, so also is the social media.
+Again, like the internet community is diverse, so also is social media.
 With over 65 social networking platforms, small- and large-scale brands have enough choices to reach new and existing consumers.

 WHY INFLUENCER MARKETING?

 This endorsement will then place the brand in a position that will generate sales for it.
 The modern Influencer Marketing industry is still relatively new as it wasn’t in existence until like 5 years ago.
-Before then, people influenced through word of mouth and referrals but it has become an industry on its own with no intention of going away anytime soon.
-Brands in the last few years have realised the importance of tying up with influencers that share same value as theirs.
+Before then, people were influenced through word of mouth and referrals but it has become an industry on its own with no intention of going away anytime soon.
+Brands in the last few years have realized the importance of tying up with influencers that share the same value as theirs.

-Below is the list of top 3 social media platforms commonly used by influencers in Southeast Asia:
+Below is the list of the top 3 social media platforms commonly used by influencers in Southeast Asia: